dvicencio/plus1_frame_sequence_reader/README.md

 ```

 ## Loop 1
+For each ORF, list their letters (nucleotides) into an array
 ```
 for($index=0; $index<@ORFarray; $index++){
-# this line define the length of the array, or ORFs, in unit "nucleotide" elements
+# this line defines the length of the array, or ORFs, in unit "nucleotide" elements
     $gene = $ORFarray [$index];
     # this line defines each gene (ORF) as the sequence read until a line break is found